dannycab/phy321msu/_sources/slides/day-03-vectors.md

 2. What are ways that you think that AI can be used unproductively in our classroom?
 3. What do you think are acceptable uses of AI in our classroom?
 4. What do you think are unacceptable uses of AI in our classroom?
+5. How should we document the use of AI in our classroom?
-5. Once we define a policy, how should we collectively enforce it?
+6. Once we define a policy, how should we collectively enforce it?

 ---